88-degrees/Book-of-Changes/appendix01s2.md

 1. One sees the relative position of the strong and weak lines in the figure; but to deduce from that the idea expressed by **Kūn ☷** requires a painful straining of the imagination.
 That idea was in the mind, and then the lines were interpreted accordingly.

 2. 'Perilousness' is the attribute of the lower trigram, and 'satisfaction' that of the upper.
-The superior man, however straitened, [p.
-253](#p-253) remains master of himself, and pursues the proper end of principle settled in his mind.
+The superior man, however straitened, [<sub>p.
+253</sub>](#p-253) remains master of himself, and pursues the proper end of principle settled in his mind.

 Why should the subject of **Kūn ☷** make speeches, be fond of arguing or pleading, -- as the characters say, if we could translate them literally, 'setting a value on the mouth?'
 The reply to this is found in the trigram denoting 'satisfaction,' or 'being pleased.'
 The party in the extremity of **Kūn ☷** yet wishes and tries to make men pleased with him.